2024 Western megafires: Durkee Fire (Baker & Malheur, Oregon) – July 17, 2024

 Amidst the largest wildfire season in the state's history emerged the Durkee Wildfire.
 Ignited by a lightning strike, the Durkee fire ravaged an estimated 119,084 ha before eventual containment.
-The fire destroyed several buildings (2), but remained largely restricted to less densely populated areas.
+The fire destroyed two buildings, but remained largely restricted to less densely populated areas.
 However, extensive smoke produced by the blaze prompted the American Lung Association to release public service announcements warning of “extreme harm” due to air quality in the region.

-A recently published analysis of over 60,000 wildfires from 2001 to 2020 in the continuous US revealed that average peak daily growth rates of fires has more than doubled in the Western US over the past 2 decades.
+A recently published analysis of over 60,000 wildfires from 2001 to 2020 in the continuous US revealed that average peak daily growth rates of fires has more than doubled in the Western US over the past two decades.
 This data suggests that moving forward, larger and more aggressive wildfires, including mega-fires, will become ever more the norm.
 Leading US experts in environmental research advise this increase is driven by climate change, and has led to concern over implications for public health, socioeconomics, and environmental protections.
 Specifically, the defense of ecosystems, health and social stability, and air quality.